 If you were involved in an accident while visiting a hotel or motel, you’re going to need an experienced hotel accident lawyer to help get the compensation you need.
-For more than 55 years, the Scranton hotel accident lawyers at Munley Law Personal Injury Attorneys have been helping hotel accident victims across the tri-state area.
+For more than 60 years, the hotel accident lawyers at Munley Law Personal Injury Attorneys have been helping hotel accident victims across the United States.
 Our team of award-winning lawyers will not rest until you receive proper compensation for your injuries.

 Holding the Hotel Accountable